thomasjallerton/nimbus-framework/docs/Introduction.md

 Welcome to the Nimbus Documentation!

-Find documentation here on how to deploy specific resources and use com.nimbusframework.nimbuscore.clients to interact with them by looking in the sidebar.
+Find documentation here on how to deploy specific resources and use clients to interact with them by looking in the sidebar.

 For information on how to install and get started with nimbus look [here](gettingstarted.md).